leolanese/JS_ES6_workshop/README.md

 ### This creates a Temporal Dead Zone

 ---
-## 4- Classes and inheritance: class, extends, setters, getters, etc
+## 4- Classes and inheritance: class, extends, setters, getters, super, etc
+ES6 Classes are simplre sugar over the prototype-based OO Pattern.

 > Instead worrying about writing prototypes we are going to be writing sugar Classes in ES6.

 ### classes, constructor, getters, and setters